- Fluid, fervent powertrains

 Life comes at you fast.
 That’s even the case with the X5 xDrive40i and xDrive50i, the two new crossover SUVs BMW has to offer this year.

 We give the 2019 X5 a 7.0 out of 10, thanks to excellent comfort and a strong set of features.
-That score may go up or down after the NHTSA and the IIHS issue their safety verdicts.
 (Read more about how we rate cars.)

 The X5 hasn’t cut anything new from the standard-issue SUV cloth but the details suit it better.
 The upkick at the rear pillar reminds us it’s a BMW and not a Sorento; the hiccup over the rear wheels gives the back end a planted stance that shades more toward performance than utility.
 The X5 has one of BMW’s best cockpits in years, too.
 It strikes a great balance between concept-car purity and logical organization—and it looks especially right with crystal-tipped controls and supple premium leather.